Mohamed El Naschie: Publications

-Between 1974 and 1990 El Naschie published eight papers, mostly relating to the mathematics of buckling, in the Journal of Applied Mathematics and Mechanics.
-Since then he has published over 400 articles, mostly in the field of theoretical physics, the majority in Chaos, Solitons & Fractals, a journal of which he was the editor-in-chief, and where standards of peer review have been questioned.
+Between 1974 and 1990 El Naschie published eight papers, mainly relating to the mathematics of buckling, in the Journal of Applied Mathematics and Mechanics.
+Since then he has published over 400 articles, mainly in the field of theoretical physics, the majority in Chaos, Solitons & Fractals, a journal of which he was the editor-in-chief, and where standards of peer review have been questioned.

-The majority of El Naschie's later publications concern his own, controversial, E-infinity theory, that the universe has an infinite number of dimensions and is based on a Cantor continuum.
-Mathematical physicist professor John C. Baez of the University of California, Riverside has called El Naschie's work "undisciplined numerology filled with impressive buzzwords", while cosmologist Neil Turok of the Perimeter Institute, testifying as an expert witness against El Naschie in a British court case, has strongly criticized the quality of El Naschie's papers, based on criteria such as the occurrence of meaningless or obscure statements, statements that are wrong, and the lack of any substantial contribution of new knowledge to the field concerned.
+The majority of El Naschie's later publications concern his own controversial E-infinity theory that the universe has an infinite number of dimensions and is based on a Cantor continuum.
+Mathematical physicist professor John C. Baez of the University of California, Riverside has called El Naschie's work "undisciplined numerology filled with impressive buzzwords", while cosmologist Neil Turok of the Perimeter Institute, testifying as an expert witness against El Naschie in a British court case, has strongly criticized the quality of El Naschie's papers, based on criteria such as the occurrence of meaningless or obscure statements, wrong statements, and the lack of any substantial contribution of new knowledge to the field concerned.

 In 2002, El Naschie was awarded a Fellowship by the Frankfurter Förderverein für Physikalische Grundlagenforschung, a private organisation devoted to supporting research, in appreciation of his "original ideas in developing a theory of fractal space-time allowing the determination of the basic constants of nature".